-Do you remember the last time you were bored, so bored you considered doing something drastic – like deep cleaning or exercising?
-We’re not the only ones whose minds wander when we get bored.
-Chinchillas, stuck in their cage without anything to keep them occupied, are the same way.
+Do you remember the last time you were bored?
+So bored you considered doing something drastic... like deep cleaning or exercising?
+Humans aren't the only ones whose minds wander when they get bored.
+Chinchillas, without anything to keep them occupied, are the same way.
 We want our chinchillas to be happy and healthy, right?
-Well, one of the best ways we can ensure our chin’s happiness is to provide her with plenty of time to run around, to spend with us, and toys to keep their little bodies moving.
+Well, one of the best ways we can ensure our chin’s happiness is to provide them with plenty of time to run around, plenty of time to spend with us, and toys to keep their little bodies moving.
 Some chinchilla boredom breakers, if you will.

 Chinchillas have tons of energy.
 But, you already know that, right?
-Give your chin plenty of play time – outside of her cage – that will allow her to exercise, explore, and spend time with you.
-Ideally, a chin will have at least four hours outside of her cage each day.
-You’ve got two options for play time: A pen and free run in a chin-proofed room.
-Either way, you’ll want to supervise your little one whenever she’s out.
+Give your chin plenty of play time (outside of the cage) that will allow for exercise and exploring.
+Ideally, a chin will have at least four hours outside of their cage each day.
+You’ve got two options for play time: a pen and free run in a chin-proofed room.
+Either way, you’ll want to supervise your little one whenever they're out.

 An exercise pen will allow you to confine your chin to a fairly large space.
-Since chins can jump pretty high, consider opting for a pen cover so she can’t jump out of the pen.
+Since chins can jump pretty high, consider opting for a pen cover so she can’t jump out.
 Pens come in a variety of heights so your best bet might just be to buy the highest you can.

-Whether you opt for a pen or free run, make sure your chin has plenty of toys inside and outside of her cage.
-(Don’t just take her toys from her cage and put them in her play area or pen.
+Whether you opt for a pen or for free run, make sure your chin has plenty of toys inside and outside of the cage.
+(Don’t just take her toys from the cage and put them in her play area or pen.
 Mix it up.)
-Let’s turn the topic to popular toys for chinchillas.

 Play time’s probably the highlight of your chin’s day, right?
-Kind of like when we were kids and recess was the absolutely best part of every school day.
-But, even if your chin is out for four hours or more, that leaves a whole lot of hours for her to occupy in her cage.
+Kind of like when we were kids and recess was absolutely the bomb.
+But, even if your chin is out for four hours or more, that leaves a whole lot of hours to find things to do.

-Keep her mentally and physically stimulated by providing her with plenty of fun toys.
-Let’s take a quick look at some popular toys for chins:
+Keep your chin mentally and physically stimulated by providing them with plenty of fun toys.
+Let’s take a quick look at some popular toys for chins.

-- Hiding box.
-Give your chin several cardboard boxes in her cage (and her play area).
-She can curl up inside the box when she wants to take a nap.
+- HIDING BOX.
+Give your chin several places to hide in their cage (and play area).
+They can curl up inside the hidey-hole when they want to take a nap.
 If the hidey-cave is made of a safe wood, they can also chew on it for some extra fun.
 (Bonus?
 Chewing on the right stuff is good for your chin’s dental health and will help fight against malocclusion.)

-There you have it!
+And there you have it!
 Just like us, chinchillas need plenty to keep them mentally and physically stimulated.
 Chinchilla boredom breakers are a totally necessary part of the #chinlifestyle.
-Your chin will certainly reward you with popcorning in delight when she’s got plenty to keep her happy.
+Your chin will certainly reward you with lots of love when they've got plenty to keep them happy.